 \section{Setup and Computational Cost of Brownian Circuits}

-This section introduces the fundamental components of Brownian circuits and discusses their computational cost.
-We begin by describing the basic building blocks that support particle movement and logical operations.
-Next, we examine how these elements form a state-transition diagram representing the dynamic behavior of the circuit.
-Finally, we discuss how to measure the computational cost, focusing on how circuit size and structure affect overall computational performance.
+This section introduces the fundamental components of Brownian circuits and discusses their computational costs.
+First, we describe the basic building blocks that support particle movement and logical operations.
+Next, we examine how these elements form a state-transition diagram that represents the circuit's dynamic behavior.
+Finally, we discuss how to measure the computational cost, focusing on how circuit size and structure affect the overall computational performance.